 Req. # Statement Source Date Status 1 The international organization represents the guarantee Used in chain for a TIR transport.
 A TIR transport can be 1.6 associated to one and only one international organization.
 The international organization can represent the guarantee chain for an unlimited number of transports.
 2 The international organization has member associations.
 Used in The membership is associated to countries.
 An association 1.6 has to be member of at least one international organization.
 An international organization can have any number of member associations.
 A membership can be associated to various countries (e.g. FEBETRA -IRU is a membership valid for Belgium but also for Luxembourg) and a country can be covered by various memberships.
-3 An association has 2 roles represented by the subdivision Used in of the association into the issuing association, responsible 1.6 of the issuance of the TIR Carnet to the transport operators, and the guaranteeing association, responsible of the guarantee chain on its national territory.
-4 The issuing association issues TIR Carnets for TIR Used in transports.
-One and only one issuing association is issuing 1.6 the TIR Carnet for a TIR transport.
-The issuing association can issues TIR Carnet for numerous TIR transports.
-5 6 A road vehicle can serve in numerous TIR transports.
-A Used in TIR transport is performed by means of one or many road vehicles.
-1.6 7 A road vehicle is composed of zero or many load Used in compartments.
+3 An association has 2 roles represented by the subdivision Used in of the association into the issuing association, responsible 1.6 of the issuance of the TIR Carnet to the transport operators, and the guaranteeing association, responsible of 4 the guarantee chain on its national territory.
+I I and in 4 The issuing association issues TIR Carnets for TIR Used in 1.6 transports.
+One and only one issuing association is issuing the TIR Carnet for a TIR transport.
+The issuing association 1.0 can issues TIR Carnet for numerous TIR transports.
+5 can issues TIK carlet for hundrous TIK transports.
+6 A road vehicle can serve in numerous TIR transports.
+A Used in TIR transport is performed by means of one or many road 1.6 vehicles.
+7 A road vehicle is composed of zero or many load Used in compartments.
 A load compartment is part of a single road 1.6 vehicle.
 8 A sealed loading unit is a generalisation of a container and Used in a load compartment on a truck.
 1.6 9 A sealed loading unit can have numerous loads, called TIR Used in consignments elements.
 A TIR consignment element is 1.6 contained in one and only one sealed loading unit.
-In case of heavy and bulky goods (HBG), the TIR consignment element might not be contained in a sealed loading unit.
-10 A TIR transport is composed of TIR operations.
-The Used in number of TIR operations within a TIR transport is at the 1.6 moment limited to 10 with the current paper system and has a minimum of 2 (these limitations should be extensible; therefore a zero to many is more advisable).
+In case of heavy and bulky goods (HBG), the TIR consignment 10 element might not be contained in a sealed loading unit.
+I I and in 10 A TIR transport is composed of TIR operations.
+The number of TIR operations within a TIR transport is at the Used in 1.6 moment limited to 10 with the current paper system and 1.0 has a minimum of 2 (these limitations should be extensible; therefore a zero to many is more advisable).
 A TIR operation is part of one and only one TIR transport.
 11 A TIR consignment is associated to one and only one TIR Used in transport.
 A TIR transport can carry from one to many TIR 1.6 consignments.